galiakraicheva/machine_learning_tutorials/reinforcement_learning.md

 - Reward (R): An immediate feedback signal from the environment.
 - Policy ($\pi$): the strategy that the agent follows to determine which action to take.
 It can be **deterministic:** everytime the agent is in the current state, it chooses the same strategy or **stochastic:** the agent chooses among the actions with certain probabilities
 - Value Function (F): a function that estimates the long-term rewards that can be accumulated with any given state.
 It allows the agent to plan for the future.

+The goal of the agent is to maximise the reward it receives during the learning process.
+In that sense, the algorithm should choose a strategy that it knows if beneficial.
+However, it should also decide if it wants to explore new strategies or rely on strategies it knows to be beneficial.
+These are called:
+- Exploration: Trying out new strategies to discover more about the environment and potentially find more beneficial  strategies than the current ones.
+- Exploitation: using the knowledge the agent already has to maximise the reward

+Finding the balance between exploration and exploitation is one of the challenges in reinforcement learning and is often solved by $ε$-greedy strategy, where the agent most often chooses the knowln strategy but occasionally it prefers to explore.

+## The Reinforcement Learning Process: Markov Decision Process (Markov's Chain)